-After turning down a job offer from a fellow master of fantasy, Walt Disney, Blaine Kern built his own kingdom of make-believe in the city of Mardi Gras dreams.
-Today, Blaine Kern Artists claims to be the world’s biggest builder of parade floats.
-In New Orleans, Kern is known as Mr. Mardi Gras, a moniker he copyrighted years ago.
+After turning down a job offer from a fellow master of fantasy, Walt Disney, Blaine Kern built his own kingdom of make-believe in the city of Mardi Gras dreams — becoming perhaps the world’s largest builder of parade floats.
+In New Orleans, he is known as Mr. Mardi Gras, a moniker he copyrighted years ago.
 But this and other acts of brazen self-promotion are easily forgiven.
 For if modern Mardi Gras has a father, it’s none other than Blaine Kern.

 Mr. Mardi Gras

 The highlight of the 1998 Carnival parade season in New Orleans was the debut of the Leviathan, a 120-foot “superfloat” that rides on a bed of smoke and has some 54,000 points of multicolored fiber-optic light, which shimmer like beads of water dripping from the biblical sea dragon’s scales.

 Spectators were blown away.
 “Instead of just yelling ‘Throw me something,’ ” marvels Blaine Kern, whose company built the float for the Krewe of Orpheus, “they started clapping and cheering—clapping for the float, which was a departure.”

 To be sure, Kern has always been an innovator.
 Back in the early 1950s, when parades offered only dim echoes of the feats of artistic splendor that had characterized the Golden Age of New Orleans Carnival in the late 1800s and early 1900s, he turned out floats featuring storybook characters whose heads turned and whose eyes moved.
 Then in 1968, his huge, Disneyesque floats for the newly minted Krewe of Bacchus marked the beginning of an era in which Carnival festivities entered the realm of popular entertainment.